debjitpaul/debjitpaul.github.io/_pages/about.md

                                 <a href="https://dlab.epfl.ch/" target="_blank">dLab</a>, and
                                 <a href="https://nlp.epfl.ch/" target="_blank">NLP</a> --> at
                           <a href="https://www.epfl.ch/" target="_blank">EPFL</a>.
 Before EPFL, I completed my Ph.D. under the supervision of
-                          <a href="http://www.cl.uni-heidelberg.de/~frank/" target="_blank"> Anette Frank </a> in the Department of Computational Linguistics at Heidelberg University and was also a part of the Research Training Group AIPHES. <br />
+                          <a href="http://www.cl.uni-heidelberg.de/~frank/" target="_blank"> Anette Frank </a> in the Department of Computational Linguistics at
+                          <a href="https://www.cl.uni-heidelberg.de/nlpgroup/#landing" target="_blank"> Heidelberg University and was also a part of the Research Training Group AIPHES. <br />

 <!--The core of my research lies at the convergence of Linguistics, Cognitive Science, and AI.
 Currently, my research focuses on (controllable) text generation, commonsense reasoning, and unsupervised learning.